Great bison belt: Pre-colonial effects

-Humans had altered the landscape and ecosystems of the great bison belt for thousands of years.
-They removed trees, introduced new plants, hunted animals, and planted crops.
-The most significant human changes took place in the last four hundred years.
+Euro-colonial effects

+Since the arrival of European settlers, many more significant human changes have taken place.
 The introduction of livestock from Europe completely altered the natural environment.
 Brought by the Spanish in the 1500s, horses were spread across the plains through complex trade networks.
 The horses were suited for the environment of the bison belt, and quickly proliferated.
 Plains Natives eagerly adopted them, using them to pursue the bison herds across the bison belt year-round.
 Some societies were radically altered, as they fully adopted a semi-nomadic lifestyle.
 By the early 19th century, about 60,000 Plains Natives owned between 300,000 and 900,000 horses.
 This was in addition to over two million wild horses.
 The horses put pressure on the bison in two ways.
 First, they competed with the bison for grazing, reducing the carrying capacity of the bison belt.
 Second, they enabled the Plains Natives to kill bison at a much greater rate than prior to the adoption of horses.

 By the 1840s, the Plains Natives were killing the bison at a greater rate.
 They killed about 500,000 bison for subsistence, in addition to 100,000 for trade with American merchants to the east.
 At the same time, deforestation to the north and east combined with the growth of the cattle market to the south, placing even greater pressure on the bison.
 Finally, commercial hunters in the 1870s hunted the bison nearly to extinction.
 Between 1872 and 1874, hide hunters killed over four million bison, while the Plains Natives killed over one million.